-7 years later, 2 engineers face discipline for actions that led to Mt.
-Polley mine disaster | CBC News
+7 years later, 2 engineers face discipline for actions that led to B.C. mine disaster | CBC News

 Seven years after Canada's largest tailings spill, the two engineers who were involved have been found in breach of their professional codes of conduct.

 On Aug.
-4, 2014, a four-square-kilometre tailings pond breached at B.C.'s Mount Polley mine, leaking vast amounts of water and effluent into Polley and Quesnel lakes and Hazeltine Creek in central B.C.
+4, 2014, a four-square-kilometre tailings pond breached at Mount Polley mine in central British Columbia, leaking vast amounts of water and effluent into Polley and Quesnel lakes and Hazeltine Creek.

 More than 17 million cubic metres of water and eight million cubic metres of tailings effluent — containing toxic copper and gold mining waste — flowed into lakes and streams that served as a drinking water source and sockeye salmon spawning ground in the province's Cariboo region.

-The tailings dam was built on a sloped glacial lake.
+The 40-metre-high tailings dam was built on a sloped glacial lake.
 That weakened its foundation.

 Mount Polley mine records filed with Environment Canada reported that hundreds of tonnes of arsenic and lead, as well as other heavy metals including copper and nickel, flowed out in the sludge.
 Images of the sickly green effluent polluting the waterways showed the devastating impact of the spill into lakes that are also famed for large rainbow trout.

 On Tuesday, the results of disciplinary hearings for former engineer Stephen Rice and engineer Laura Fidel were released by the Engineers and Geoscientists B.C.
-(EGBC).
+(EGBC), which is responsible for establishing and upholding standards of professional practice and ethical conduct.

 The panel found that both Rice and Fidel demonstrated unprofessional conduct in the course of their work at the mine.
 Rice was censured for not properly overseeing Fidel, the more junior, inexperienced engineer — and allowing Fidel to act as engineer of record for the dam's tailing storage facility.

-In a release online, the EGBC association reported that a discipline hearing panel had imposed a maximum fine of $25,000 against Rice, who resigned in 2018.
+In a release, the EGBC association reported that a discipline hearing panel had imposed a maximum fine of $25,000 against Rice, who resigned in 2018.

-Rice also agreed to pay $107,500 dollars in legal costs to the association.
-Rice is no longer permitted to practice as a professional engineer in B.C.
+Rice also agreed to pay $107,500 dollars in legal costs to the association and is no longer permitted to practice as a professional engineer in the province.

 A separate discipline hearing panel found that Fidel also committed several acts of unprofessional conduct.